apacjessie/prosperna-ecom-test/README.md

 ![Modal](screenshot/addproduct.png)
 ![404](screenshot/404.png)

-# Conclusion
+# Conclusion:
-A fully functional fullstack web application that used modern technologies for faster development and user-friendly ui design.
-As of now i did not tested the application yet. but will still update this repo.
+This fully functional full-stack web application embraces modern technologies, fostering efficient development and a user-friendly UI design.
+While testing is pending, updates to the repository are anticipated.